isomerpages/nea-cgs/_campaigns/Say YES to Waste Less/The Waste Problem.md

 </div>
 <hr>
 <h2>Reducing Disposables</h2>
-<p>Every year, we discard around 200,000 million tonnes of disposables.
-At
+<p>Every year, we discard around 200,000 tonnes of disposables.
+At the current
-the current rate of waste disposal, our only landfill, Semakau Landfill, will be fully filled by 2035.
+rate of waste disposal, our only landfill, Semakau Landfill, will be fully filled by 2035.
 We can’t go on like this.</p>
 <p>Our national goal is to reduce the amount of waste sent to Semakau Landfill
 by 30 per cent per capita per day by 2030.
 Under the <a href="https://www.greenplan.gov.sg/targets" rel="noopener noreferrer nofollow" target="_blank">Singapore Green Plan 2030 (SGP)</a>,
 we are frontloading this to achieve a 20 per cent reduction in waste-to-landfill